ceramicnetwork/CIPs/CIPs/CIP-69/CIP-69.md

 const exported = filter.saveAsJSON()
 ```

-Now we can create the *TreeMetaData* object, which can be added into ipfs and the CID of which is added to position `2` in the root *MerkleNode*.
+Now we can create the *TreeMetadata* object, which can be added into ipfs and the CID of which is added to position `2` in the root *MerkleNode*.

 ```js
 {